 Private Letter Ruling

-Expenditures from private foundations to individuals for travel, study or other similar purposes are generally taxable expenditures.
-However, Sec.
-4945(g) provides an exception for grants that meet certain requirements.
 Under Sec.
-4945(g), a grant will not be considered a taxable expenditure if the foundation awards the grant on an objective and nondiscriminatory basis, the IRS approves the grant procedure in advance, the grant is a scholarship or fellowship subject to Sec.
+4945, there is an excise tax on taxable expenditures of private foundations.
+A taxable expenditure is any amount paid to an individual for travel, study or other similar purposes.
+Under Sec.
+4945(g), an expenditure is not taxable if it is awarded on an objective and nondiscriminatory basis, the IRS approves the grant procedures in advance and the grant is a scholarship or fellowship subject to Sec.
 117(a) and the grant is to be used for study at an educational organization described in Sec.
 170(b)(1)(A)(ii).
-Here, the Service determined that Foundation's grant program met the requirements of Sec.
+Here, the Service determined that Organization's scholarship program procedures met the requirements of Sec.
 4945(g).
-As such, the educational grants will not be considered taxable expenditures.
+Thus, the educational grants will not be considered taxable expenditures.

 Dear * * *: